kailafitz/cs50finalproject/README.md

 #### Video Demo:

+### Description
-### Description: This is a flask/react application that is aimed towards freelancer's to keep track of job records and invoices, and tax due on an annual basis.
+#### This is a flask/react application that is aimed towards freelancer's to keep track of job records and invoices, and tax due on an annual basis.
 The tax calculation is loosely based off the current Irish tax system in place.
 The application comes with a clean interface achieved with Bootstrap, and features include the recording of jobs, the updating and deletion of jobs and a mini dashboard.
 Registration/ Login is required.

 #### Backend Notes
 ##### I chose to write a flask application with a JWT login system and a sqlite3 database.
 Application entry is in the 'app.py' file where we have some configuration of the authorisation system and other configuration settings.

 ##### 'models.py' contains the models upon which the data is structured.
 The database models have relationships between each other so that only one UserAddress and one BankAccount is linked to any given user in the system (one-to-one relationships).
 In saying this, a User can have multiple Jobs (one-to-many).
 Furthermore, a Job can only have one Employer and a User can have many Employers in the system.
 Primary and foreign keys are used accordingly.